mirrexagon/lua-irc-engine/README.md

 		"kind" is the kind of channel (@ (secret), * (private) or = (public/other)).
 			Is `nil` in the same condition as "list"
 		"message" is the message that came with the RPL_ENDOFNAMES

-CHANNELMODE (sender, operation, modes, target)
-	Called when receiving channel modes.
-		"sender" is who changed the mode
-		"operation" is + or -
-		"modes" is a list of the modes
-		"target" is a list of who is receiving the modes

-USERMODE (sender, operation, modes, target)
-	Called when receiving user modes.
-		"operation" is + or -
-		"modes" is a list of the modes
-		"target" is who is receiving the modes, probably you
 ```